redis/redis-doc/topics/indexes.md

 Apparently nobody searches for "banahhh", for example, but the query was performed a single time, so we end presenting it to the user.

-What we could do is, out of the returned items, we pick a random one, decrement its score by one, and re-add it with the new score.
+This is what we can do.
+Out of the returned items, we pick a random one, decrement its score by one, and re-add it with the new score.
 However if the score reaches 0, we simply remove the item from the list.
-You can use much more advanced systems, but the idea is that the index in the long run will contain top queries, and if top queries will change over the time it will adapt itself.
+You can use much more advanced systems, but the idea is that the index in the long run will contain top searches, and if top searches will change over the time it will adapt automatically.

 A refinement to this algorithm is to pick entries in the list according to their weight: the higher the score, the less likely entries are picked